 It is unwise to assume LSD can be used long-term without any adverse effects.
 Long-term depression and psychosis are always risks as is a condition known as hallucinogen persisting perception disorder (HPPD), a mental condition characterised by a long-term presence of sensory disturbances.
 In simple English, people suffering from HPPD caused by LSD use can experience long-term, terrifying hallucinations and flashbacks for years – even if they stop taking the drug.

 Treatment for LSD concentrates on psychotherapeutic treatments aimed at helping the individual understand that life can be enjoyed without the use of harmful substances.
 It deals with the psychological longing to take LSD; it addresses the association of LSD with some sort of pleasurable experience the user is trying to re-create.
 With the right kind of treatment and support, anyone who wants to stop using LSD can.

-Addiction Helper is an independent organisation offering free services to LSD users and their families.
+Addiction Helper is an organisation offering free services to LSD users and their families.
 We can help you find the right kind of treatment that meets your needs and budget.
 If you are struggling to get off LSD, we encourage you to contact us immediately.